 From far you could almost forget these are modern ultra-torque cranks.

 From far they look like the standard Columbus MXL / Made in Belgium decals.

-Up close is another matter with full creative license given – and I ran with it.
+Up close, full creative license was given – and I ran with it.
 This set was produced by Sun Graphics, as were the downtube / seatube Eddy Merckx vinyl decals.
 The FYXO-Leader and owners name is paint.
 Cyclomondo created a custom headbadge that only the keenest eye will pick the variance.

 Up front, NOS Cinelli FYXXXO Titanium stem and NOS Giro D’Italia bars finished with none other than Busyman Bicycles leather bar tape.

 Mick Peel has been going from strength to strength with his handmade creations and the tape and saddles are often the of choice for many custom bikes.
 From kangaroo leather he cuts and splices lengths to be dyed, perforated, and stitched to order.